alpertunga-bile/AIUpscaleGUI/README.md

 - After selecting them, press ***Initialize*** button and wait for ***DONE!!!*** text to appear under the button or in terminal.

 ### Folder Selection Note
-- You can choose one folder that includes images or you can choose one folder that includes folders that includes images (Hmm?).
+- You can choose one folder that includes images or you can choose one folder that includes folders that include images (Hmm?).

 #### Option 1
 <pre>